hugovk/cpython/Doc/about.rst

 About these documents
 =====================

+[Intentionally break a doctest to show how it looks when it fails.]

 These documents are generated from `reStructuredText`_ sources by `Sphinx`_, a document processor specifically written for the Python documentation.